 During the sophomore year, historical survey courses such as Introduction to British Literature and Culture I and II and the American Literary History sequence may be useful to fill in students' knowledge of the development of English and American literature.
 Students who have a special interest in American literature are advised to take American Literary History I as a foundation for later courses.
 Please note that earlier literatures in languages other than English (such as cross-listed courses offered through other departments) will be counted as major electives and not historical distribution requirements.
 At this point, students should be in a position to begin making their own choices about how they will complete the major requirements, in discussion with their major advisor.
 They will have many options from among the 30 or more electives the Department offers each semester in English and American literature, in Irish Studies, in writing, in the different genres, and in particular themes.

-Seminars are designed for English majors who want to pursue a topic or field in more depth than is possible in larger electives.
-Beginning with the class of 2022, all majors will be required to take one seminar prior to graduation.
-The seminar, with its small class size and intensive focus, is designed to foster an intimate learning community where students are encouraged not only to study an issue intensively but also to engage actively in intellectual exchange with a faculty member and a select group of committed peers.
+All majors will be required to take one seminar prior to graduation.
+The seminar, with its small class size and intensive focus, is designed to foster an intimate learning community where students are encouraged not only to study an issue intensively but also to engage actively in an intellectual exchange with a faculty member and a select group of committed peers.
 These courses are intended mainly for juniors and seniors, and ordinarily, students are advised to have completed both Studies in Poetry and Studies in Narrative and at least one additional elective before taking a seminar.
 Students should expect to produce a longer seminar project or research paper (15–20 pages) as well as one or more shorter papers and make at least one oral presentation.

 The English minor is comprised of six courses (18 credits) beyond the Core requirements in English.
 These must include:

 - Either ENGL2131 Studies in Poetry or ENGL2133 Studies in Narrative